 v=(x,y)v = (x, y)

-The first component shows horizontal change.
-The second component shows vertical change.
-You can think of the vector as an arrow from the origin to the point (x,y)(x, y), or as a movement with the same size and direction starting anywhere in the plane.
+The first component shows horizontal change, the second shows vertical change.
+You can picture the vector as an arrow from the origin to the point (x,y)(x, y), or as a movement with the same size and direction starting anywhere in the plane.
+That is why vectors describe displacement, velocity, and force, where direction matters as much as size.

+Magnitude.
 In the usual Euclidean plane, the magnitude of v=(x,y)v = (x, y) is

-This comes directly from the Pythagorean theorem.
-The magnitude tells you how long the vector is, not where it points.
+This comes directly from the Pythagorean theorem and tells you how long the vector is, not where it points.
+For example, if v=(3,4)v = (3, 4), then

-v={32+42}={25}=5|v| = \sqrt\{3^2 + 4^2\} = \sqrt\{25\} = 5
+v=32+42=25=5|v| = \sqrt{3^2 + 4^2} = \sqrt{25} = 5

-Direction in 22D is often described by an angle θ\theta measured from the positive xx-axis.
-If the vector is nonzero and x0x \ne 0, you can start from
+Direction.
+Direction in 2D is often described by an angle θ\theta measured from the positive xx-axis.
+If the vector is nonzero and x0x \ne 0, start from

 tanθ=yx\tan \theta = \frac{y}{x}

-That condition matters because (1,1)(1, 1) and (1,1)(-1, -1) give the same tangent value, but they point in opposite directions.
-In calculator or programming settings, a quadrant-aware function such as atan2(y,x)\operatorname{atan2}(y, x) is often the safer way to find the angle.
+but that is only a starting point: you still have to pick the angle that matches the correct quadrant.
+The condition matters because (1,1)(1, 1) and (1,1)(-1, -1) give the same tangent value yet point in opposite directions.
+In calculator or programming settings, a quadrant-aware function such as atan2(y,x)\operatorname{atan2}(y, x) is the safer way to find the angle.
+The zero vector (0,0)(0, 0) is a special case: its magnitude is 00, and it has no unique direction.

+Operations.
 Most basic operations work component by component.
+For addition,

 (a,b)+(c,d)=(a+c,b+d)(a, b) + (c, d) = (a + c, b + d)

-For subtraction,
+for subtraction,

 (a,b)(c,d)=(ac,bd)(a, b) - (c, d) = (a - c, b - d)

-For scalar multiplication,
+and for scalar multiplication,

 k(a,b)=(ka,kb)k(a, b) = (ka, kb)

-These rules are simple, but their meaning matters.
 Addition combines two directed changes into one new directed change.
 Subtraction compares one vector with another.
 Scalar multiplication changes the size, and if k<0k < 0, it also reverses direction.

 Let